Kid Galahad (1937 film)

 Kid Galahad is a 1937 American sports drama film directed by Michael Curtiz and starring Edward G. Robinson, Bette Davis, Humphrey Bogart and, in the title role, rising newcomer Wayne Morris.
-A boxing film, it was scripted by Seton I. Miller and distributed by Warner Brothers.
+A boxing film, it was scripted by Seton I. Miller and distributed by Warner Bros.
+Pictures.
 It was remade in 1941, this time in a circus setting, as The Wagons Roll at Night, also with Bogart, and in 1962 as an Elvis Presley musical.
 The original version was re-titled The Battling Bellhop for television distribution in order to avoid confusion with the Presley remake.

 Plot

 In Florida, boxing promoter Nick Donati gets double-crossed by his boxer, who throws a fight for a $25,000 bribe from gangster Turkey Morgan.
 Nick and his girlfriend "Fluff" decide to throw a wild, days-long party with the money they have left, before looking for a new boxing prospect.
 Nick orders naive young farmer turned hotel bellhop, Ward Guisenberry, to mix some drinks, but he does not know how, as he does not drink.
 Fluff kindly helps him out.
 When Morgan, underling Buzz Barret, and Chuck McGraw, his fighter and new heavyweight champion, arrive uninvited, Ward does not like it when the somewhat drunk McGraw pushes Fluff, so he punches him, knocking him to the ground.
 Nick is impressed, and persuades him to try boxing.

 For his first bout, Ward is up against McGraw's experienced brother.
 Much to everyone's surprise, he wins by knockout.
 To protect him from Morgan's wrath, Nick sends him, Fluff and ringside assistant Silver Jackson to New York City by train.
 However, Morgan is waiting outside their usual hotel.
 He tries to get Ward to sign with him, but Ward knocks him down, insisting he will only sign with Nick.

 Desperate, Fluff decides to hide Ward at Nick's mother's farm.
 There, he meets Nick's sister, Marie, fresh from a convent education.
 They clash.
 When Nick finds out, he is furious.
 He does not want his family to have anything to do with boxing.
 He takes Ward back to the city.

 Ward, rechristened "Kid Galahad", wins a string of fights by knockout.
 He tells Fluff that his goal is to earn enough to buy a farm.
 Fluff falls for him, and is crushed when he confides to her that he is in love with Marie.
 She hides her disappointment, and with her encouragement, he drives up to tell Marie.
 It turns out that she is just as much in love with him.
 Fluff leaves Nick, confessing to him that she loves Ward and cannot bear to be around him.
 She gets a job singing in a nightclub.